-Sue: Given that everyone is talking about boreholes, I’m actually getting into this story.
-I’ve got magazines about borehole technology; it’s a subject that is very close to my heart.
+Sue: Now that they’re talking about boreholes, I’m beginning to get into this.
+It’s a subject that’s very close to my heart.

-Me: You are in for a treat with this story, then.
+Me: You’re in for a treat with this story, then.

 Sue: Well, it’s certainly off to a good start.

-Sue: The Doctor can be very rude.
-When does he mellow out a bit?
+Sue: This Doctor is very rude.
+When does he mellow out?

 Sue: Greg is a solid 1970s name.
 You know where you are with a Greg.
-You could imagine this Greg going for a pint with the Greg from The Survivors.
-They’d probably end up arm-wrestling each other.
+You could imagine this Greg going for a pint with the Greg from The Survivors (sic).
+They’d probably end up arm-wrestling.

-Sue: This is like a level from the latest Call of Duty game.
-They should do a special UNIT level where you have to shoot all the zombie technicians.
-I bet you’d play it.
+Sue: It’s a level from the latest Call of Duty game.
+They should make a special UNIT level where you have to shoot all the zombie technicians.
+I bet you’d play it, Neil.

-Sue: So, this really is a zombie movie this week?
-This is pretty scary stuff and, yet again, definitely not for kids.
+Sue: So it really is a zombie movie this week?
+This is definitely not for kids.

 As the infected soldier plummets to his death, he lets out a blood-curdling scream.

-Sue: What the hell was that terrible noise?
-It sounded like someone accidentally standing on one of Buffy’s stuffed toys.
+Sue: What’s that terrible noise?
+It sounds like somebody just stood on one of Buffy’s stuffed toys.

-Back at the drill head, green ooze starts to seep into the base.
+Back at the drill head, green ooze is beginning to seep into the base.

 Sue: That’s Swarfega.